 No prosecution for Louisiana woman who posted video

-NEW ORLEANS – A Louisiana woman arrested after posting a video of a school fight online will not be prosecuted.
+NEW ORLEANS – A Louisiana woman arrested after posting a video of a school fight online will not be prosecuted, the district attorney in Lafayette said Tuesday.

-The Lafayette Parish district attorney's office told news outlets it will not pursue a case against 32-year-old Maegan Adkins-Barras of Broussard.
-She was arrested last week under a little known 2008 law.
+Maegan Adkins-Barras, 32, of Broussard was arrested and jailed last week under a little known 2008 law.
 The law forbids people involved in crimes from posting video of those crimes to gain publicity.

 Adkins-Barras posted the video of the fight at Acadiana High School after receiving it from her son.
 The Scott Police Department later arrested her.

-But an American Civil Liberties Union who was asked to comment on the arrest raised doubts about the case.
+An American Civil Liberties Union attorney, asked to comment on the arrest, raised doubts about the case.
 Bruce Hamilton noted that there was no indication Adkins-Barras was a principal or accessory to the fight, or that she sought publicity.

+District Attorney Keith Stutes told Lafayette news outlets Tuesday that there was insufficient proof of a crime.